odinhg/decoder-answer-bot/README.md

 ## Learning Resources

+Some websites and videos that are helpful for understanding transformers and self-attention:

 - [Decoder-Only Transformers: The Workhorse of Generative LLMs (Blog post)](https://cameronrwolfe.substack.com/p/decoder-only-transformers-the-workhorse)
 - [How does the (decoder-only) transformer architecture work?
 (AI StackExchange)](https://ai.stackexchange.com/a/40180)